Rum and coke jello shot

 Since the gelatin sheets have different strengths (titanium, bronze, silver, gold, platinum), the obvious question is how to substitute them if you have titanium and the recipe calls for gold.

-If the recipe calls for gelatin by sheets, 5 sheets of titanium, you can substitute them with the same amount of whatever bloom strength you have in a 1:1 ratio.
+If the recipe calls for gelatin by sheets, five sheets of titanium, you can substitute them with the same amount of whatever bloom strength you have in a 1:1 ratio.

-If the recipe calls for gelatin by Weight, 10 g of titanium, and you have only gold, it is a good idea to use the conversion formula.
+Using the conversion formula is a good idea if the recipe calls for gelatin by Weight, 10 g of titanium, and you have only gold.

-There are different formulas on the Internet; I usually use the Modernist Cuisine website.
+There are different formulas online; I usually use the Modernist Cuisine website.

 According to Modernist Cuisine, this is how to calculate the gelatin:

 “You can convert the recipe to use whatever gelatin you have on hand if you know the Weight (MA) and Bloom strength (BA).
-For gelatin A, you can find the equivalent Weight of gelatin B (MB) with a Bloom strength of BB by using the formula MB = MA × BA ÷ BB.
-For example, if a recipe calls for 2.6 g of Knox gelatin, you could use 3.7 g of silver gelatin, which has a Bloom strength of 160 (2.6 × 225 ÷ 160 = 3.7)”.
+For gelatin A, you can find the equivalent Weight of gelatin B (MB) with a Bloom strength of BB using the formula MB = MA × BA ÷ BB.
+For example, if a recipe calls for 2.6 g of Knox gelatin, you could use 3.7 g of silver gelatin with a Bloom strength of 160 (2.6 × 225 ÷ 160 = 3.7)”.

-Using the formula mentioned above, you can fairly accurately make substitutions and measure the correct amount needed.
-The stronger the bloom is, the clearer the product.
+Using the abovementioned formula, you can reasonably accurately make substitutions and measure the necessary amount.
+The stronger the bloom is, the more precise the product.

 There is another rough approximation method of substitutions.